kobakos/Acrylic_3D_KB/README.md

 - rubber feet: some

 # About the files
 In the LaserCutPaths folder, there is a dxf file of where the lasercutter should cut.
-This data was made to fit into an A4 size sheet(297mm* 210mm).
+This data was made to fit into an A4 size sheet(297mm* 210mm), but this is only for one side so order two of this or tile this to A3 size to get the whole case.
 Follow the format of where you order your acrylics to.
 If you want this to be in a different format, you can modify this file using graphic softwares such as inkscape.

 In the 3DModels folder, I put two files; .step one and the one compatible with fusion360.
 If you want to modify this keyboard, using 3d cad would be an easy way to do it.
 When I change something of this keyboard, I usually edit the 3d model first, then apply the changings to the dxf file, by projecting the changed part to sketch and exporting it in dxf format (when using fusion360).